Rakan Kaabi

-Rakan Kaabi (راكان كعبي; born 2 December 2002) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Al-Fayha.
+Rakan Kaabi (راكان كعبي; born 2 December 2002) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Al-Ittihad.

 Club career

 Kaabi began his career at the youth team of Al-Ettifaq.
 On 3 October 2021, he signed his first professional contract with the club.
 He made his debut on 31 May 2023 in the league match against Al-Adalah, replacing Faisal Al-Ghamdi in the 87th minute.
 On 7 September 2023, Kaabi joined Al-Fayha on a three-year deal.
 He made his debut for Al-Fayha on 26 September 2023 by starting against Al-Riyadh in the King Cup round of 32 fixture.
 On 3 October 2023, Kaabi made his continental debut for Al-Fayha in the AFC Champions League group stage match against Uzbekistani side Pakhtakor.
 On 3 November 2023, Kaabi made his league debut for Al-Fayha as a substitute in the 3–3 draw against Al-Tai.